 There are several closing costs associated with buying a home.
 When you buy into a homeowners association, though, you might come across a unique cost called the HOA initiation fee.
 But, what is this fee and why does it exist?

-Simply put, an HOA initiation fee is a fee that you have to pay when you buy a home in an HOA development.
-Other names for it are a working capital contribution fee or a buy-in fee.
+An HOA initiation fee, otherwise known as a buy-in fee, HOA capital contribution fee, or HOA cap fee, is a fee that you have to pay when you buy a home in an HOA development.
 Buyers will typically find this included in the closing costs of a home sale.
-However, it is worth noting that not all homeowners associations charge this fee.
+However, it is worth noting that not all homeowners associations charge an initiation fee.

 If an association does require an initiation fee from new members, though, it must be expressly stated in its governing documents.
 Without such a stipulation, it can be argued that the HOA has no authority to charge this fee.

 As for how much initiation fees are, it depends on each community.
 Communities located in wealthier neighborhoods usually charge a higher initiation fee compared to their counterparts.
+The governing documents may also outline how much these fees can be.
 That being said, initiation fees can range anywhere from $100 to an entire year’s worth of regular dues.

 Initiation fees either take the form of a fixed dollar amount or an amount that follows a uniform formula.
 Regular fees, on the other hand, are computed on an annual basis.
 Typically, the HOA board comes up with a budget for the year that includes all of the association’s anticipated expenses as well as expected reserve contributions.
 From there, the board will determine how much to charge each homeowner to meet the projected budget.